SamGSmith/myBBCCodingChallenge/README.md

 ## To use the API

 To add a new user, send a POST request to localhost:3000/api/user with the following in the body:
--username: exampleUsername
+- username: exampleUsername
--accessToken: exampleAccessToken (pushbullet access token)
+- accessToken: exampleAccessToken (pushbullet access token)

 To see all users in the system, send a GET request to localhost:3000/api/user